Neil Robertson: 2013–2017

 Robertson and Trump set a record of six centuries in a best-of-11-frames match (four from Trump and two from Robertson) in the second round of the 2016 Masters, with Robertson exiting 5–6.
 At the Welsh Open, he overcame Allen in the semi-finals to set up a final with O'Sullivan.
-Despite leading 5–2, Robertson lost 5–9 as O'Sullivan produced a comeback by winning seven frames in a row.
+Robertson took a 5–2 lead, but O'Sullivan produced a comeback by winning seven frames in a row.
 Following this, he ended the season with a first-round defeat at the 2016 World Championship where he was eliminated 610 by Michael Holt.

 At the 2016 Riga Masters, Robertson did not lose more than one frame in any match as he reached the final, in which he secured his twelfth ranking title with a 5–2 win over Holt.
 He also played in the semi-finals of the European Masters where he was whitewashed 0–6 by O'Sullivan, and he then lost 3–6 to Peter Lines in the first round of the 2016 UK Championship.
-Robertson exited the 2017 Masters at the quarter-finals stage with a 3–6 defeat against O'Sullivan, and was also knocked out at the same stage of the Players Championship 35 by Carter.
+Robertson exited the 2017 Masters at the quarter-finals stage with a 3–6 defeat against O'Sullivan, and was also knocked out at the same stage of the Players Championship 3–5 by Carter.
 Robertson suffered an 11–13 loss to Fu in the second round of the World Snooker Championship.
 Robertson described his performance as "garbage", and declared his intention to change tactics next season, in a bid to improve his game.
-He said "I am going to play a lot more aggressive and with a lot more freedom."
+He stated: "I am going to play a lot more aggressive and with a lot more freedom."